SHREENINAYAK/SHREENINAYAK/README.md

 📊 Currently working as a Softwear Engineer at Ipsos

-🎓 Graduate in Artificial Intelligence and Machine Learning (AIML)

 🔥 Passionate about: Data Science, Machine Learning, Deep Learning, and Generative AI.

 🚀 Always exploring new tools and technologies to push the boundaries of what's possible